macpli/macpli/README.md

 <h3 align="left">I am <em>Maciej</em>.<br>A student of Automation and Robotics, specializing in Information Technologies in Production Systems and an aspiring software developer creating solutions for automation industry. </h3>

-- Improving my skills to become a full-stack developer
+- Improving my skills to become a full stack developer
 - I’m currently working on my engineering thesis: **Web application for production resource database**

 <h3>Tech Stack:</h3>